-The Joyce Dance Education Program for Schools returns with a series of live and virtual dance experiences available directly to smartboards, laptops, and desktop computers, and features six beloved companies for you and your students (grades 1-12) to enjoy just a click away.
-We are ready to dance again and want you to join us!
-Our teaching artists have adapted their strategies to make online digital learning engaging.
+For 2022-2023, The Joyce Dance Education Program for Schools returns with a series of live, livestream, and video dance experiences available directly to smartboards, laptops, and desktop computers, and features over ten beloved companies for your students (grades 1-12) to enjoy at just a click away.
+We are ready to dance again and ready for your students to join us in the theater!

-The 2021 season features an exciting and varied line-up of dance companies available for residencies and more.
-The combination of live and digital content offers the flexibility you need.
-Have your students explore the artistic ideas in dance composition with a teaching artist using our inquiry-based approach, and then talk directly to dancers and choreographers about the dance work, ask questions about training, career paths, and lots more!
+The 2022-23 school season features an exciting array of new and beloved dance companies slated for residencies and in-person, school-time matinees for students and teachers.
+The combination of live and digital content offers the flexibility today’s educators need.
+Have your students explore artistic ideas in dance composition with a teaching artist using our inquiry-based approach and talk directly to dancers and choreographers in-person about choreography or career paths.

-- Exclusive links to performances recorded live from The Joyce stage this season
+- Exclusive access to live school-time matinees at The Joyce Theater

 What teachers say...